paulgribble/GribbleLab/faq.md

 # Lab Meetings

-We have a regular lab meeting "just us" (just the Gribble Lab) Tuesdays 11:30 am-12:30 pm.
-We usually also meet Wednesday afternoons with the Pruszynski lab and the Diedrichsen lab for shared "superlab" meetings & journal clubs; the exact time & location may change from year to year.
+We have a regular lab meeting "just us" (just the Gribble Lab) at least once every month.
+We usually also meet most weeks with the Pruszynski lab and the Diedrichsen lab for shared "superlab" meetings & journal clubs; the exact time & location may change from year to year.
 Lab meetings (shared and on our own) are a great opportunity to get feedback and constructive criticism on new or ongoing projects, in a supportive and safe environment.
 Reading and discussing papers outside of one's specialty is a good thing, it helps to broaden your perspective and it can result in new ideas.

 # Scientific Misconduct